 Risks relating to overseas relocation of manufacturing bases

-In the case that Japanese manufacturers relocate their manufacturing bases overseas and reduce their domestic production bases, it is possible that there will be an impact on business results of the UT Group companies in their operations.
+In case that Japanese manufacturers relocate their manufacturing bases overseas and reduce their domestic production bases, this may greatly affect UT Group companies’ operating performance.

 Risks relating to “contractual on-site work”

-As a part of our manufacturing dispatch business, we are engaged in “contractual on-site work” of certain production processes at manufacturing plants of client companies in Japan.
+As a part of the manufacturing outsourcing operations, UT Group is engaged in “contractual on-site work” at domestic manufacturers’ factories.
 In conjunction with this, we sign equipment lease contracts with clients, and bear liability for damage to equipment during the term of the contract.
-The UT Group companies in outsourcing operations also bear part of the productivity risk and the risk of producing defective products.
-In the event that our technical employees suffer industrial accidents such as injury while on the job, we bear responsibility for such accidents.
-In the event that the costs of such damage and injury increase, it is possible that there will be an impact on the UT Group’s business results.
+UT Group companies in outsourcing operations.
+We also bear part of the productivity risk and the risk of producing defective products.
+In the event that “technical employees” suffer industrial accidents such as injury while on the job, we bear responsibility for such accidents.
+In case that the costs of such damage and injury increase, this may affect UT Group companies’ business performance.